Browser does not support script.

 Gender variance

-Gender variance, also referred to as gender non-conformity, is behaviour or gender expression that does not match socially constructed gender norms for men and women.
-E.g. someone who identifies as a man but dresses as a woman.
+Gender variance, also referred to as gender non-conformity, is gender expression that does not match socially constructed gender norms for men and women.
+For example, someone who identifies as a man who dresses in a feminine manner.

 Intersex

 An umbrella term used for people who are born with variation of sex characteristics, who do not always fit society’s perception of male or female bodies.
 Intersex is not the same as gender identity or sexual orientation.
-Intersex people may identify as male, female or non-binary.
+Intersex people may identify as any gender, and are not inherently transgender.

 Non-binary

-An umbrella term for a person who has a gender identity which is in between or beyond the two categories ‘man’ and ‘woman’, fluctuates between ‘man’ and woman’, or who has no gender, either permanently or some of the time.
+An umbrella term for a person who has a gender identity that exists outside of the gender binary, fluctuates between the gender binary, or who has no gender, either permanently or some of the time.
+A person who identifies as non-binary may or may not identify as transgender.
 Non-binary people may be protected under the discrimination by perception provisions of the Equality Act 2010.

 Passing